Board of Education holds first committee meeting on facilities and finance

 The program is essentially the much-derided 10-year tax abatement in Philadelphia on steroids.
 Instead of just being exempt from property taxes, these developers are also exempt from the city’s net profits tax, business income and receipts tax, use and occupancy tax, and the hotel tax.
 It simultaneously exempts developers from the state’s corporate tax, the personal income tax, the sales tax, the corporate stock tax, the bank shares tax, and the mutual thrift tax (imposed on savings and loan institutions as opposed to commercial banks).

-The District would receive a Payment in Lieu of Taxes (PILOT) from each property owner, equal to 55 percent of the tax that would have been paid were it not exempt because of the Keystone Opportunity Zone.
-Currently, the District gets 50 percent of property tax collections and the city gets the rest.
+The District would receive a Payment in Lieu of Taxes (PILOT) from each property owner, equal to 110 percent of the school property tax.
+Currently, the District gets 55 percent of property tax collections and the city gets the rest.
+Under the KOZ owners are only excused from paying the city.

 “The School District will collect more property taxes on KOZ parcels than it does today, because KOZ parcels are mostly underutilized, so they pay little taxes today,” said Gallier Howard.
 “The Commerce Department gets involved as well to carefully select the parcels, and these are deemed to require subsidy in order to be developed.”